 Precision Combustion Control

-Modern direct-injection turbocharged engines operate at extreme cylinder pressures and temperatures.
+Modern direct-injection and supercharged British engines operate at extreme cylinder pressures and temperatures.
 Worn spark plugs cause misfires, reduced performance, poor fuel economy, and can damage expensive catalytic converters.

-Replacement Schedule: Typically 60,000-100,000 miles depending on engine type—turbo engines often require earlier replacement
+Replacement Schedule: Typically 60,000-100,000 miles depending on engine type—supercharged engines often require earlier replacement

 OEM Specifications: We use NGK, Bosch, or Denso plugs meeting exact heat range and gap specifications for your engine